The 4 best shampoos for cats

 What we love: Aside from the impressive list of ingredients, it’s the non-ingredients in this gentle shampoo from Earthbath that catches our eye.
 It contains no parabens, soap, dyes, sulfates, alcohol, or phthalates, making it safe for cats 6 weeks or older and one of the best kitten shampoo options.
 It’s also made in the U.S., it’s cruelty-free, and the bottle is recyclable, so it’s good for your furry friend and the planet.

-What customers say: Earthbath 2-in-1 Conditioning Cat Shampoo has 4.6 stars on Amazon from hundreds of reviewers who love how soft it makes cats’ fur after bath time.
+What customers say: Earthbath 2-in-1 Conditioning Cat Shampoo has hundreds of reviewers who love how soft it makes cats’ fur after bath time.
 Reviewers rave about its effectiveness on long-haired breeds like Maine Coons.
 It has a subtle cherry scent that many reviewers like, but note that it may smell more like cough syrup to some noses.

 Ingredients: Purified water, renewable plant-derived & coconut-based cleansers, organic aloe vera, vitamins A, B, D, & E, glycerin, botanical fragrance of wild cherry, preservative.